Auto and truck makers suspend some business in Russia following invasion

 VW previously said it would halt production for a few days this week at two German factories after a delay in getting parts made in Ukraine.

-Daimler Truck said on Monday it would freeze its business activities in Russia with immediate effect, including its cooperation with Russian truck maker Kamaz.
-KMAZ.MM
+Daimler Truck said on Monday it would freeze its business activities in Russia with immediate effect, including its cooperation with Russian truck maker Kamaz KMAZ.MM, which is 47% owned by Russian state conglomerate Rostec.

 Mercedes-Benz Group MBGn.DE is also looking into legal options to divest its 15% stake in Kamaz as quickly as possible, the Handelsblatt newspaper reported.